CHTC/2026-Fellows-Projects/snikithasiddavatam/README.md

 To run multiple independent experiments at the same job count, repeat the relevant submit+move+aggregate steps. `make_graphs_<N>.py` automatically discovers all `run_*` folders in `mc_runs_<N>/` and skips any that already have `results.csv`.

+> [!WARNING]
+> If running a lot of jobs, the usage may start to impact your user priority relative to others on the system.
+> This in turn leads to reduced throughput because of the fair-share balancing.
+> For "proper" reproducibility at scale, the user priority needs to be reset between runs.

 ---

 ## Expected directory layout (after a full multi-scale run)